SK-1000/ICTSkills2Assignment/README.md

 All navigation arrows working thoughout.

 >Lists movies from the Discover endpoint.
 Filtering on title and genre attributes is supported.
-Movies can also be tagged as favourites and have release date and popularity detailed
+Movies can also be tagged as favourites and have release date and vote average detailed

 ![](src/screenshots/homepage.png)